h2oai/h2o-llmstudio/documentation/docs/guide/experiments/compare-experiments.md

 ---
-description: The H2O LLM studio provides a useful feature to compare experiments which allow comparing multiple experiments and analyzing how different model parameters affect model performance.
+description: Using H2O LLM Studio, you can compare experiments and analyze how different model parameters affect model performance.
 ---
 # Compare experiments

-The H2O LLM studio provides a useful feature to compare experiments which allow comparing multiple experiments and analyzing how different model parameters affect model performance.
+Using H2O LLM Studio, you can compare experiments and analyze how different model parameters affect model performance.

 Follow the relevant steps below to compare experiments in H2O LLM Studio.